 A flex period can also be there for students who may need to meet with school counselors, or those who want to pursue a project that interests them, or maybe even just have a break during the day to read a book.
 If you know what your students need, this is the chance to give them supports to fill that need.

 Adding a flex period to your school’s schedule does take work — but it’s worth it.
-If your school hasn’t done this, we have some resources to help you understand why, and how to do so.
-If you are already utilizing a flex period, we hope this article has provided you with some ways to help make the most of it, to ensure your learners are really getting what they need.
+If your school hasn’t done this, we have some resources to help you understand why, and how to do it.
+If you are already utilizing a flex period, we hope this article has provided you with some ideas for how your school can help teachers meet the needs of all students.